michael-brade/LaTeX.js/README.md

 ## Limitations

-- I don't create an intermediate AST yet, so TeX's conditional expressions are impossible
+- I haven't created an intermediate AST yet, so TeX's conditional expressions are impossible
 - deprecated macros, or macros that are not supposed to be used in LaTeX, won't even exist in LaTeX.js.
   Examples include: `eqnarray`, the old LaTeX 2.09 font macros `\it`, `\sl`, etc. Also missing are most of the plainTeX macros.
   See also [`l2tabuen.pdf`](ftp://ftp.dante.de/tex-archive/info/l2tabu/english/l2tabuen.pdf).